bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/windows/tutorial-secure-web-server.md

 New-AzureRmResourceGroup -ResourceGroupName $resourceGroup -Location $location
 ```

-Next, create a Key Vault with [New-​Azure​Rm​Key​Vault](/powershell/module/azurerm.keyvault/new-azurermkeyvault).
+Next, create a Key Vault with [New- Azure Rm Key Vault](/powershell/module/azurerm.keyvault/new-azurermkeyvault).
 Each Key Vault requires a unique name, and should be all lower case.
 Replace `<mykeyvault>` in the following example with your own unique Key Vault name:

 ```powershell
 $keyvaultName="<mykeyvault>"